musukwamoshi/react-node-example/README.md

 # react-node-test-api
-A react express project using prisma
+A react express project using prisma and vite